wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 -------------------------------------------------------------------------
 All ``lbl`` opacities referenced here have a wavelength binning of :math:`\lambda/\Delta\lambda=10^6` and all files cover wavelengths from 0.3 to 28 µm **exactly**.
 We are currently working on a version that allows variable wavelength ranges per species, as already implemented for the ``c-k`` mode.
 Pressure and temperature grids may vary.

-.. important:: Also TauREx' cross-section tables with the extension ``.xsec.TauREx.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly, but these have a lower wavelength binning :math:`\lambda/\Delta\lambda=15,000`, so should only be used for data with a spectral resolution :math:`R\lesssim 150`, to avoid opacity sampling noise.
+.. important:: TauREx' cross-section tables with the extension ``.xsec.TauREx.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly, but these have a lower wavelength binning :math:`\lambda/\Delta\lambda=15,000`, so should only be used for data with a spectral resolution :math:`R\lesssim 150`, to avoid opacity sampling noise.

 The available line-by-line opacities are listed below.
 When multiple source are available for a species, the recommended one is indicated in bold.